FredHJC/CryptoTradingDRL/README.md

 # CryptoTradingDRL
+This is the repo for our Deep Learning Final Project.
+It is designed to

 This repo contains the main modules developed for our project.
 However, there are also many modifications in three other repos to fit our demand. \
 https://github.com/FredHJC/ElegantRL.git \